ControlThings/mist-node-api-node/README.md

 You should use Node version manager (NVM) to install node 6. https://github.com/creationix/nvm

-Then you should switch your session to using node.js 6.x, and install node-gyp to that instance of node.js:
+Then you should switch your session to using node.js 6.x, 8, or 10
+and install node-gyp to that instance of node.js:
 ```
 nvm use 6